 No amendment shall be made to the Constitution which will authorize or give to Congress power to abolish or interfere, within any State, with the domestic institutions thereof, including that of persons held to labor or service by the laws of said State.3

-That this rarely discussed amendment remains legally dormant proves the magnificence of black culture in America, a triumph really, because this soil is a place where black and mixed race people were obviously never expected to survive, as encapsulated into amendment by a New York Senator.
+That this rarely discussed amendment remains legally dormant raises significant questions about citizen rights.
+In contrast is the magnificence of Black culture in America, a triumph really, because on this soil Black and mixed race people were obviously never expected to survive, as encapsulated into amendment by a New York Senator.
 By undermining the white washed history of the city’s development and exploitation, Faustine’s work points to long-standing political tensions defining American history.
 One work from this series, She Gave All She Could And Still They Ask For More, 2014, is one of two photographs by Faustine currently in The Museum of Sex’s NSFW: The Female Gaze exhibition.

 In She Gave All She Could…., a voluptuous, golden body is shaded from crisp sunlight by layers of springtime foliage, face covered by a black tribal mask.
 The reclining odalisque references compositions found in paintings of ‘others,’ specifically 19th and 20th century depictions of female bodies sexualized through imperial values and a growing appropriation of cultural objects into Western themes.
 But Faustine’s photograph does not show us a passive body.
 The eyes behind the mask confront the viewer directly, as fingers point strategically to the white shoes—to the paths of whiteness upon which that body has treaded.